Amasirat/Obsidian/HTML.md

 A form contains a method parameter that can contain a few values:

-* get: which is the default method value and sends data while also showing the data in the current url you are in
+* **get**: which is the default method value and sends data while also showing the data in the current url you are in

-* post: sends data but does not show data in url.
+* **post**: sends data but does not show data in url.
 It's useful for login or sign up pages where important and sensitive data is taken

-* dialog:
+* **dialog**:

+## Finer Details

+The p tag is a block tag, meaning it takes up the entire width of a webpage and does not let any other tags to be around it by default.
+We can change this behaviour using [[CSS]]'s different display properties.

+All of these tags are block by default:

+* ***div, p, h1-h6, ul, li,  ol**

+All of these tags are inline by default:

+* ***span, b, i, u, s, a, sub, sup, ...

+All of these tags are inline-block by default(they have some functionality from both block and inline tags):

+* ***img, button, input, textarea, select**

+Inline blocks do not accept height or width properties. however block tags do **However, inline-block tags do accept height or width properties